 Walking: 19 kms.
 Elev. gain: +/-700 m

 We head northwards towards the northern tip of the American Great Basin Desert, which extends as far south as Mexico.
 On the way, we cross over the Coquihalla Summit, one of the highest points in the Cascade ranges, where we will stop for a hike to the summit of Zoa Peak.
 This area is very well known for its rugged granite peaks and open ridgelines.
 After our hike, we will continue to BC's hot and dry interior, a climate perfect for growing apple, apricots, peaches, cherries, and grapes.
-We'll spend the night at Canada's largest working ranch.
+We'll spend the night in the historic town of Merritt, BC.

 Walking: 11 kms.
 Elev. gain: +/-635 m.